Innovative technology tricks and kills brain cancer cells

 MRI with contrast shows a 93% tumor reduction in the rat.
 Source: The Medical College of Wisconsin, Imaging Biometrics

-Glioblastoma is a rare and aggressive form of cancer.brain.
-It is the most common type of primary brain tumor in adults.
-As scientists note, despite decades of research, there have been only small successes in prolonging or improving the quality of life of patients with glioblastoma.
-Treatment options are limited and usually include a combination of surgery, radiation therapy, and chemotherapy.
+Glioblastoma is a rare and aggressive form of cancerbrain This is the most common type of primary brain tumor in adults.
+As the scientists note, despite decades of research, little progress has been made in prolonging or improving the quality of life of patients with glioblastoma.
+Treatment options are limited and usually involve a combination of surgery, radiation therapy and chemotherapy.

 Read more: